S1mple-Scripts/S1mpleMiner/README.md

 ### Disclaimer
 - This bot script is for educational purposes only and should not be used to gain an unfair advantage in OSRS.
 Use it at your own risk.
 - This bot script is not affiliated with or endorsed by Jagex, the developer of OSRS.
-- This bot script may not work with future updates of OSRS or RuneLite.
+- This bot script may not work with future updates of OSRS.
 Please check for updates regularly.